-As assigned by the University, the student works in the University's on-campus restaurant, Winston's at Sullivan University or another pre-approved restaurant where the student learns in and experiences a real world environment in the preparation and service of quality foods to paying customers.
+As assigned by the University, the student works in the University's on-campus, fine dining restaurant or another pre-approved restaurant where the student learns in and experiences a real world environment in the preparation and service of quality foods to paying customers.
 This capstone experience lasts from 12-14 weeks versus the normal 11-week quarter.
 Prerequisite(s): BFS 264